PurpleKingdomGames/tyrian/docs/_index.md

 Tyrian is an Elm-inspired, purely functional UI library for Scala 3.

-It's purpose is to make building interactive websites in Scala 3 fun!
+Its purpose is to make building interactive websites in Scala 3 fun!
 Tyrian allows you to describe web pages and complex interactions in a way that is elegant, easy to read and easy to reason about.

 Tyrian is not designed to work alone, the intention is that you will use it alongside a web bundler to look after things like your media assets and stylesheets.
 (All our examples use [Parcel](https://parceljs.org/).)